 Here are the turn-by-turn White Pocket directions to follow:

 Follow the directions above to The Wave.
 From Kanab, Utah, take U.S. Highway 89 to the east for 38 miles.
 Take the House Rock Valley Road turnoff on your right.
+(From Page, Arizona, take U.S. Highway 38 west for 35.5 miles and make the turn on your left.)
 Pull over and reset your odometer.

 Drive south on House Valley Rock Road for 20.1 miles.
 At mile 8.15 you will pass the The Wave Parking Lot on your right and the washout leading to The Wave Trailhead on your left.
 At mile 20.1 on House Valley Rock Road, you’ll see the Old Corral.
 Take the road on your left, which is known as BLM Road 1017/Pine Tree Road.
 You’ll follow this east for 6.2 miles.